Professional Certificate in Children and Loss

 The course is delivered by the Irish Hospice Foundation and accredited by the Royal College of Surgeons in Ireland (RCSI)

-This course seeks to equip practitioners with necessary skills to understand and support children on their grief journey.
+The course aims to equip practitioners with skills to understand and support grieving children.

 When a child experiences loss, either through death or a parental separation, their needs are often misunderstood or overlooked.
 Children may express their grief in ways that are different to adults their reactions can go unrecognised.